motacola/figma-scraper/README.md

 For questions or support, please open an issue on GitHub or contact us at <support@figmasnap.com>.

 ---
-*Saves you 2 hours every week.
-Pay once, use forever.*
+*Saves you 2+ hours every week.
+Pay once, use forever.
+No subscriptions, no cloud processing, no tracking.*